eyedeekay/si-i2p-plugin/README.md

 cookie jars.
 I think this is as just setting the jar variable in the http client.
 Currently working this out.

+Still a little unreliable when it has to download a bunch of stuff from a single site.
+If it times out, refreshing the page usually works.
+This is happening much less often now.
+It helps to have a well-integrated router.

 ### The pipes

 Moved to [misc/docs/PIPES.md](misc/docs/PIPES.md)